• Our Parish

 A Ministry for Racial Healing & Cultural Celebration

-One in Christ meets monthly to pray with scripture toward our vision that every person be treated with respect and dignity as a child of God.
-We offer parish-wide prayer experiences, education, and dialog to promote greater appreciation and understanding of all cultures.
+A ministry to recognize and emphasize that every person should be treated with respect and dignity as a child of God.
+Our mission is to offer parish-wide prayer experiences, education, and dialogue to recognize where racism and other biases exist and promote greater appreciation, understanding and respect for all persons.

-Please join us each month on the third Thursday, 7-8 pm in the Pastoral Center.
+Please join us each month on the first Tuesday, 7-8 pm in the Pastoral Center.

 Deacon Jim Egnatuk | 310-540-0329 ext.
 276